 First, audit of your current remote communication practices—as an individual and as a team.

-Second, you must establish a protocol for maintaining high-structure, high-substance 1:1 dialogues with the individuals on your team.
+Second, you must establish a protocol for maintaining high-structure, high-substance one-on-one conversations with any routine collaborators.

 Think back to early 2020, when everyone was scrambling to adjust to fully remote work while simultaneously maintaining alignment.
 Team Zoom meetings became daily occurrences for a lot of people.
 Those Zoom meetings were in addition to weekly companywide check-ins.
 And then on top of those meetings, you probably had a bunch of other meetings, too.

 Because Zoom was eating up so much productive capacity, team meetings quickly became stand-ins for more robustly structured and substantive one-on-ones.
 The rapidity of change meant touching base and texting became the way many leaders communicated with people directly.
 The disorganization and informality of these remote communications looks like a lot of people working, while not actually getting much work done.
 Over time, unfinished projects and missed deadlines stretched working hours further into personal ones.
 Understaffing and overcommitment have combined to make each virtual meeting a productivity roadblock.

 Take a step back and critically consider how the shift to remote work (and back) has influenced the way you and your teams communicate with one another.
 Make adjustments where needed to cut out any excess or duplicative conversations.
 Be a little cutthroat—you can always reinstate a routine meeting you later find out was an important one.

 Beyond that, here are some more steps to take toward improved remote communication hygiene:

 Once you’ve managed to reduce your communication time, you’re going to increase it.
 This sounds counterintuitive, but it’s an important part of the process which will payoff in the long run.

 The only way increasing communication will benefit you and your team is if it is high-structure, high-substance, and one-on-one.
 Otherwise, yes, you will be back at square one.